Brazil health minister resigns amid coronavirus crisis - France 24

 The final straw for Teich was reportedly a disagreement with Bolsonaro over using chloroquine to treat the virus.

-He has compared the virus to a "little flu," condemned the "hysteria" surrounding it and repeatedly clashed with state and local authorities over their social distancing measures.
+He regularly flouts such measures himself, hitting the streets for rallies by his supporters, hosting barbecues, going to the shooting range and last weekend taking a spin on a jet ski.

-The president insists business closures and stay-at-home measures are unnecessarily wrecking the economy, which is on track to shrink 5.3 percent this year, according to the IMF.
+The president insists business closures and stay-at-home orders are unnecessarily damaging the economy, which is on track to shrink 5.3 percent this year, according to the IMF.

-Stymied by the Supreme Court, which ruled that states have the final say in deciding how to fight the pandemic, Bolsonaro called on top business leaders Thursday to "play rough" to win an end to the stay-at-home adopted in the country's industrial hub, Sao Paulo state.
+"Are people dying?
+Yes they are.
+I regret that.
+But many, many, many more will die if these measures keep destroying the economy," Bolsonaro said Thursday.

-"You have to call the governor (Joao Doria) and play rough, because this is serious, this is war," he told them in a video conference.
+"This is war," he added in a video conference with business leaders, urging them to "play rough" against stay-at-home measures imposed by Governor Joao Doria of Sao Paulo, the country's industrial hub.

 With talk of impeachment mounting in Brasilia, the inquiry could prove explosive.